phpbb-extensions/test-framework/README.md

         # List the PHP versions you want your extension tested with.
         # Default: '["7.2", "7.3", "7.4", "8.0", "8.1", "8.2", "8.3", "8.4"]'
         PHP_VERSION_MATRIX: '["7.2", "7.3", "7.4", "8.0", "8.1", "8.2", "8.3", "8.4"]'

+        # Set this to 1 to generate a code coverage report.
+(See documentation below.)
+        # Default: 0
+        CODECOV: 0
 ```

 ## 📊 Code Coverage with Codecov